Diversity at Boston University

 Established in 1956 by then Dean of Women Elsbeth Melville, the Guild is a woman-to-woman organization that provides the women of BU with a forum to discuss topics of common interest and with the opportunity to meet women from across the campuses whom they otherwise might not get to know.

-With students from 33 states and more than 50 nations around the globe, the BU School of Management provides numerous links and opportunities for those of diverse backgrounds to connect with classmates through clubs, organizations and blogs.
-Visit the School of Management website to learn more.
+With students from 33 states and more than 50 nations around the globe, the BU Questrom School of Business provides numerous links and opportunities for those of diverse backgrounds to connect with classmates through clubs, organizations and blogs.
+Visit the Question School of Business website to learn more.

 Faculty Development Diversity Links